 papers4.jpg

-There are about 6,000 temporary farm workers in BC at the height of the season.
+There are about 6,000 temporary farm workers in BC at the height of the growing season.
 They work in practically every agricultural and livestock sector, from blueberry fields to dairy farms.
-The majority of migrant workers employed by greenhouses now work year-round, signing a two-year contract with a two-week vacation.
+The majority of TFWs employed by greenhouses now work year-round, signing a two-year contract with a two-week vacation.
 Many are married with children.
 Often they are supporting elderly relatives or paying for specialized medical treatment for a family member.
 Virtually all of them will tell you that they come here to improve the lives of their families back home.
+Some of the workers are farmers, others are college graduates who simply cannot find work in their country.
 The reality of their situation is that times are desperate in their home countries, and they recognize that this may be the only opportunity they will ever have to raise their families out of poverty.
 But to do so, they must leave the ones they love.

 From time to time, workers must also cope with extraordinary events, such as an illness, accident, or death in the family, or being away from home when a baby is born.
-Pastor Carlos provides ministry and pastoral care to workers in many different locations, from greenhouse complexes to rural farms with only two or three migrant workers.
-The good news is that God is at work in the midst of this.
-It is no longer necessary to travel to foreign lands to preach the gospel.
-The world is coming to Canada and the Holy Spirit is drawing men to Christ.
+Pastor Carlos provides ministry and pastoral care to workers in many different locations, from greenhouse complexes to rural farms with only two or three workers.
+The vast majority of these workers appreciate being welcomed into the community and chatting with locals who know a little Spanish or have patience with their basic English.
 Please pray for the migrant workers, and for Pastor Carlos and his team as they serve these men and their families.

 For more information, please contact Pastor Carlos.